lucasheight/angular-kendo-grid-state/projects/kendo-grid-state/README.md

 #### Configure the grid and column settings

-An example project is included in source [here](./projects/example)
+An example project is included in source [here](./projects/example).
+To view and edit on StackBlitz https://stackblitz.com/edit/angular-kendo-grid-state

 - Create an object that implements GridSettings.
 - Assign unique key for the state.